About treatments for bone health

 • your general health

-• whether you have a family history of blood clots
+• whether you have a family history of blood clots.

 HRT is not suitable for everyone.
-Your doctor will tell you if it is suitable for you.
+Your doctor will tell you if it is right for you.
 If you are thinking about having HRT, it is important to discuss the possible benefits and risks with your doctor.
 This will help you decide if HRT is right for you.

 Testosterone replacement

-If you have a low level of testosterone because of cancer treatment, you can have testosterone replacement to get back to a normal level.
+If you have a low level of testosterone because of cancer treatment, you can have testosterone replacement therapy to get back to a normal level.
 This helps increase bone density.
+If you have or have had prostate cancer, testosterone therapy may not be suitable for you.
+Your cancer doctor can talk to you about this.

 Treatment with parathyroid hormone (PTH)